The Scotsman Shield is our symbol of commitment

 It works better than concealing your keys between your knuckles, but it won't do much damage.
 Instead, use it as a surprise tactic.
 Hit your attacker in a spot that hurts, then take off to find help.

 You might have seen this adorable weapon before.
-It's a keychain in the shape of a cat's face that looks like another girly accessory.
+It's a keychain in the shape of a dog's face that looks like another girly accessory.

 But this keychain packs a punch.
 You slip your fingers through the cat's eyes and the sharp "ears" protrude from your fist.

 Again, use this keychain as a surprise tactic.
 The key to these close-range weapons is to injure your attacker enough that they can't chase after you.